popphp/docs/getting_started/applications.rst

 Configuring an Application
 --------------------------

-The application object's constructor is pretty flexible in what it can accept when setting up your application.
+The application object's constructor is flexible in what it can accept when setting up your application.
 You can pass it individual instances of the objects your application will need:

 .. code-block:: php